Bubblbu/this-and-that/pages/articles/2017-01-23-hello-world/index.md

 description: "After thinking about it for a long time, I finally decided to create this blog.
 To be honest I am still not sure what I want to write about, but I spent some time thinking about how I would like to do it.
 But before I tell you more about the technical details, I'll annoy you for a few more sentences about my motivation and all that interesting stuff."
 ---

+Hi everyone!

-After thinking about it for a long time, I finally decided to create this blog.
-To be honest I am still not sure _what_ I want to write about, but I spent some time thinking about _how_ I would like to do it.
-But before I tell you more about the technical details, I'll annoy you for a few more sentences about my motivation and all that interesting stuff.
+This is my first post and to be honest I am still not sure _what_ I want to write about exactly, but I spent some time thinking about the _how_.
+But before telling you more about this, let me quickly introduce myself:

+My name is Asura Enkhbayar and I am a Master's student in Cognitive Science at the University of Vienna.
+I have been playing with the idea of starting a blog for quite some time, but never.
+But recently I decided to try out an experiment and proposed blog posts as deliverables for a project at Uni and my supervisor agreed to it.
+My two main motivations for this were:

++ Trick myself into writing blog posts.
++ After coming back from [OpenCon 2016](opencon2016.org) I was still struggling to find my own way of being more open as a student.
+So I here I am now, attempting to build my truly *open* blog.

 ## The fear of blogging

-One of the main reasons, why I never started my own blog, was the fear of writing bullshit and people telling me that in a not so nice way.
-I know that it is perfectly okay to write down your opinion and release it to the vastness of the opiniated internet.
-But I don't want to simply put my thoughts on paper (or rather markdown files) and publish them in a unidirectional manner.
-I would rather prefer to hear the critique, receive feedback and suggestions and maybe even some nice words.
-And that is exactly what I hope to achieve within this space (with a horribly, uncreative name).
-I assume that this space will mostly still act as a traditional blog, but I feel better by providing the possibility of having my own little open peer review.
+There are many reasons one might not want to blog.
+A quick [google search](https://www.google.at/search?q=blogging+fear&oq=blogging+fear&aqs=chrome..69i57j69i60l3j69i61j69i60.1849j0j7&sourceid=chrome&ie=UTF-8) will show a myriad of listicles and blogs about the fear of bloggers.
+The thought of putting my personal ideas on paper (or markdown files in this case) and releasing them into the vastness of the opiniated internet is frightening.
+It feels like a one-way exposition of my persona to the public (and the mean trolls), whereas I would rather prefer to hear the critique, feedback, suggestions and maybe even some nice words.
+And that is exactly what I hope to achieve with this blog (with a horribly, uncreative name).

 In the beginning I will mainly use this blog as a tool to communicate thoughts and ideas to my project supervisors and I hope that they will join me in this experiment!

-## Let's create a bidirectional blog
+## More than just reading

 Making a blog bidirectional sounds quite simple, if the solution consists of simply providing the possibility to comment on the text.
 But I would like to take the idea a few steps further and enable a more specific and detailed discussion of content.